Brittany Ringersen, Executive Director & Chief Executive Officer

 In addition to her work in substance abuse treatment, Tabitha completed one of her master’s level internships in a facility providing counseling for individuals with disabilities who had been victims of crime and violence, in addition to her community outreach efforts surrounding human trafficking, sexual assault, domestic violence, and abuse.
-Tabitha brings a diverse background and a passion for empowering patients, making her a great fit and well-rounded clinician for programming at Lighthouse Recovery Institute.
+Tabitha also has passed for her state licensure and brings a diverse background and a passion for empowering patients, making her a great fit and well-rounded clinician for programming at Lighthouse Recovery Institute.

 Randy Miller, Family Program Liaison

 Randy is a respected educator for professionals, community members, and families.
 Areas of knowledge that she specializes in include Suicide Prevention, Mental Health Awareness, Addiction, and the Family, and Parenting.
 With over 30 years as a Mental Health Registered Nurse, Randy brings extensive experience to the Lighthouse Recovery Institute’s clinical team.

 She served as a Nurse Manager for both a Detox Program and for Inpatient Mental Health Units for Adults, Adolescents, and Children.
 The American Nurses Credentialing Center also certifies randy as a Psychiatric Mental Health Nurse.